fonnesbeck/Bios6301/README.rst

 Grading
 ~~~~~~~

-Students will be assessed on 4-5 assignments (40% of grade) and a final project (60% of grade).
-There will be no final exam.
+Students will be assessed on 4-5 assignments (40% of grade) and a final exam (60% of grade).